-1. a.
-Prior to the final approval by the Office of the State Comptroller, of the contract for which this solicitation has been issued, an Offerer shall not communicate with PCAC or Purchase College other than with the persons identified in this b.
-The Designated Contacts for this RFQ are identified on page 1 of this RFQ.

-i.
-Policy and Procedure of the State University of New York

-State Finance Law §§139-j and 139-k, enacted by Ch.
+- 1. a.
+Prior to the final approval by the Office of the State Comptroller, of the contract for which this solicitation has been issued, an Offerer shall not communicate with PCAC or Purchase College other than with the persons identified in this solicitation as Designated Contacts, or with a person who a Designated Contact has advised the Offerer is also a Designated Contact. - b.
+The Designated Contacts for this RFQ are identified on page 1 of this RFQ. - i.
+Policy and Procedure of the State University of New York State Finance Law §§139-j and 139-k, enacted by Ch.
 1 L. 2005, as amended by Ch.
 596 L. 2005, effective January 1, 2011, regulate lobbying on government procurement, including procurements by State University to obtain commodities and services and to undertake real estate transactions.